macintux/riak-application-guide/anti-patterns.md

 ## Running a single server

-At this point, we are straying into operations anti-patterns, but what follow are common misunderstandings of Riak's architecture.
+This is more of an operations anti-pattern, but it is a common misunderstanding of Riak's architecture.

-It is quite common to install Riak in a development environment using its `devrel` build target, which creates five Erlang virtual machines to run on one server.
+It is quite common to install Riak in a development environment using its `devrel` build target, which creates 5 full Riak stacks (including Erlang virtual machines) to run on one server to simulate a cluster.

-However, running it on a single server for benchmarking or production use, regardless of whether there's a single Erlang VM or five of them, is counterproductive.
+However, running Riak on a single server for benchmarking or production use is counterproductive, regardless of whether you have 1 stack or 5 on the box.

 It is possible to argue that Riak is more of a database coordination platform than a database itself.
 It uses Bitcask or LevelDB to persist